rjw245/rjw245.github.io/_posts/blog/2016-06-06-leadership.md

 </figure>

 --------
-Thanks to Evan Bederman for reading drafts of this.
+Thanks to Evan Bederman and Ann Wood for reading drafts of this.